Travel, As A Therapy, To Overcome Depression And Recover The Joy Of Living.

 Lower self-esteem is another unfortunate symptom faced by people with depression, where feelings of “not being good enough” leads us to underestimate ourselves.
 But when we travel, we face situations where our capabilities are tested, and we can do things that we thought were impossible.

 While we are traveling, we are free, nobody knows us, and nobody cares who we are in “real life.”
-We can be who we want to be, nobody will criticize us, and nobody will expect us to behave in a certain way.
+We can be who we want to be, nobody will criticise us, and nobody will expect us to behave in a certain way.
 We are strangers in a world of strangers.

 Just knowing this helps us break ties; we can eat, make or go wherever we want.
 That feeling of absolute freedom, of being free of burdens, is essential to overcome depression and to discover ourselves.